Lumavate-Team/documentation/COMPONENTS.rst

 Accepted File Types
 ^^^^^^^^^^^^^^^^^^^

  Component-sets must be a **compressed zip file** in order to be uploaded to the Lumavate platform.
-The compressed file needs to contain a schema file written in JSON that defines what the component-sets :ref:`properties <properties>` are and a fiel with the actual distributable web component.
+The compressed file needs to contain a schema file written in JSON that defines what the component-sets :ref:`properties <properties>` are and a file with the actual distributable web component.

  For more information about uploading :ref:`tools <tools>` to the platform, consult :ref:`Uploading A Tool`.